emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-create-your-topic.md

 ## 5. Key takeaways

-- It is easy to Create a topic in eMagiz, simply select the topic you want and press Save Selection
+- It is easy to create a topic in eMagiz, simply select the topic you want and press Save Selection
 - Don't forget to set up your infra the first time you start working with Event Streaming
 - After you have created your topic you can register the topic via Deploy.

 ## 6. Suggested Additional Readings

-If you are interested in this topic and want more information on it please read the helptext provided by eMagiz when executing these actions.
+If you are interested in this topic and want more information on it please read the help text provided by eMagiz when executing these actions.

 ## 7. Silent demonstration video